England win World Cup in Super Over drama to end 44-year wait

 Chasing 242 for victory, Ben Stokes’ scintillating 84 not out helped the hosts tie the see-saw contest, forcing the Super Over where more nail-biting excitement unfolded.

-Buttler and Stokes took 15 runs off Trent Boult’s Super Over without losing their wickets.
+Jos Buttler and Stokes took 15 runs off Trent Boult’s Super Over without losing their wickets.

 New Zealand also scored 15 runs off Jofra Archer’s over but England won on boundary count, triggering wild celebrations at Lord’s as the hosts capped a stunning turnaround.

+“This has been a four-year journey, we have developed a lot...
+We are delighted that we are lifting the trophy.”

+After six weeks of cricket, it all boiled down to a boundary count in the final and England were comfortable 26-17 winners.

-Since being unceremoniously dumped out of the 2015 edition of the marquee tournament in Australia, Eoin Morgan’s England side have reinvented themselves as a white-ball juggernaut, heading into this World Cup as overwhelming favorites.
+Since being unceremoniously dumped out of the 2015 edition of the marquee tournament in Australia, Morgan’s England side have reinvented themselves as a white-ball juggernaut, heading into this World Cup as overwhelming favorites.

 Back-to-back defeats by Sri Lanka and Australia in the group stage helped England rediscover the attacking brand of fearless cricket which has been the hallmark of the current team.